Why Indices Count the Total Number of Black Hole Microstates (at large N): Index and BPS partition function

 By looking at the supersymmetry transformations~(4.26) and (4.27) in~\cite{Cabo-Bizet:2018ehj}, it is clear that the boundary conditions~\eqref{eq:ConstrainsPathIntegral} are consistent with supersymmetry.
 The relevant Killing spinors are the ones we reported in equation (4.6) of~\cite{Cabo-Bizet:2018ehj}, e.g.,

 In the interval, though, we do not need to impose the global constraint~\eqref{eq:ConstraintSect2Canonical}.
-The existence of these Killing spinors in the interval means that the path integral $Z_{BPS}^{(L)}$ can be computed using supersymmetric localization at generic values of the gauge coupling $g_{YM}\,$.
-This is because the gauge-coupling dependence in the Lagrangian is $\mathcal{Q}$-exact, and the corresponding path integral is invariant under the addition of $\mathcal{Q}$-exact terms~\cite{Cabo-Bizet:2018ehj}.
+The existence of these Killing spinors in the interval means that the path integral $Z_{\text{BPS}}^{(L)}$ can be computed using supersymmetric localization at generic values of the gauge coupling $g_{\text{YM}}\,$.
+This is because the gauge-coupling dependence in the Lagrangian is $\mathcal{Q}$-exact, and the corresponding path integral is invariant under the addition of $\mathcal{Q}$-exact terms~\cite{Cabo-Bizet:2018ehj}.~This means that the corresponding path integral is piecewise independent of the gauge coupling.

+The only dependence of $Z_{\text{BPS}}$ on $g_{\text{YM}}$ can arise at the position of discontinuities that occur at values of the coupling where the functional space over which the path integral is computed over changes.
+This functional space is determined by the asymptotic form of the physical potential in the Lagrangian density of the corresponding theory.
+Accordingly, $Z_{\text{BPS}}$ can jump only at values of the coupling where the asymptotics of the physical potential in the relevant theory change.~\footnote{This is because such a change may modify the basis of Gaussian massless fluctuations, or more precisely, BPS classical fluctuations around the relevant vacua with classical charge $\widehat{H}=0$.}